FAQ’s

 • How do I know if you’re the right therapist for me?

 To be honest, you don’t!
-That’s why consultation calls are such a great first step—they give you a sense of my style and allow us both to see if our schedules align and if working together feels like a good fit.
-From there, I usually suggest meeting at least two to three times before making any big decisions.
-After those first few sessions, if it feels supportive and aligned, we can continue!
+That’s why consultation calls are a great first step—to give you a sense of my style, see if our schedules align, and if working together feels like a good fit.

 • What if I have to cancel our appointment last minute?

-Things happen!
-I just ask that you give me at least 24 hours’ notice if you need to cancel or reschedule.
-If it’s within that window, the session fee is usually charged.
+I understand that unexpected things can come up.
+I ask for at least 24 hours’ notice if you need to cancel or reschedule.

 • Can you adjust your rates?